bewest/node-multienv/replit.md

 ### Custom Resource Definitions (CRDs)
 - **NightscoutTenant CRD** (`nightscout.io/v1alpha1`): Unified tenant resource with a two-phase provisioning model (Gen5).
 Older CRDs like `StorageAccount` and `ComputeInstance` are part of Gen4 architecture.
+- **Out-of-Band MongoDB Provisioning**: A provisioner microservice (`/accounts/...` endpoint) manages the shared MongoDB cluster and assigns connection URIs.
+These URIs are stored in tenant ConfigMaps and passed to Nightscout Pods.

 ### Controllers (Metacontroller)
 The platform uses Metacontroller with both Gen4 (Composite and Decorator) and Gen5 (Decorator-Driven) architectures.